Alternatives

 - Yubikey support in

-is not perfect:- Using multiple Yubikeys is cumbersome due to having to pass in Yubikey device serial as environment variable for each command – vs. this tool allows setting device serial via configuration per profile (no need to remember the serial for each Yubikey).
+99designs/aws-vaultis not perfect:- Using multiple Yubikeys is cumbersome due to having to pass in Yubikey device serial as environment variable for each command – vs. this tool allows setting device serial via configuration per profile (no need to remember the serial for each Yubikey).

 - Uses deprecated

-commands. - See also point 2 about
+ykmancommands. - See also point 2 about

-, assumed roles and Yubikeys.
+credential_process, assumed roles and Yubikeys.

 - Does not seem to play well with

-:At least I haven't figured out how to succesfully configure it to use
+credential_process:At least I haven't figured out how to succesfully configure it to use

-, assume a role, use Yubikey for MFA and to provide temporary session credentials.They themselves claim that “
+credential_process, assume a role, use Yubikey for MFA and to provide temporary session credentials.They themselves claim that “

-is designed for retrieving master credentials” - which is NOT true since this tool does work with temporary credentials viacredential_process
+credential_processis designed for retrieving master credentials” - which is NOT true since this tool does work with temporary credentials viacredential_processjust fine and even the AWS docs oncredential_processshowSessionTokenandExpirationon the expected output from the credentials program.There's further indication that

-:Using credentials_process isn't the way I use aws-vault, it was a contributed addition, so feels like we should emphasise this is not the recommended path.
+99designs/aws-vaultis not designed forcredential_process:Using credentials_process isn't the way I use aws-vault, it was a contributed addition, so feels like we should emphasise this is not the recommended path.

 – Michael Tibben, VP Technology, 99designs